Exercise and Nutrition Are Essential In Health for Women

 Varicose Veins in Health for Women

-This condition is caused by blood gathering in the veins.
+Varicose veins is a condition caused by blood gathering in the veins.
 Between 5 and 30 percent of the population in the United States suffer from varicose veins.
-Women are three times more likely to develop varicoses than men.
+Women are three times more likely to develop varicose veins than men.

 Risk factors for varicoses are: age, obesity and/or multiple pregnancies, little or no physical activity, jobs which require you to be on your feet, genetic predispositions, and connective tissue abnormalities.
 Constantly crossing your legs will contribute to varicose veins.

-The following conditions can put you at an increased risk for varicoses: (a) a poor or restrictive diet (b) Chrone's disease (c) ulcerative colitis (d) celiac disease and other conditions that interfere with the absorption of nutrients (e) liver disease that interferes with vitamin K storage and (f) drugs such as broad-spectrum antibiotics, cholesterol drugs, aspirin.
+The following conditions can put you at an increased risk for varicoses, and restrict health for women: (a) a poor or restrictive diet (b) Chrone's disease (c) ulcerative colitis (d) celiac disease and other conditions that interfere with the absorption of nutrients (e) liver disease that interferes with vitamin K storage and (f) drugs such as broad-spectrum antibiotics, cholesterol drugs, aspirin.

 Vitamin K comes in two primary types: K1 and K2.
 Vitamin K3 is synthetic and should be avoided.
 Vitamin K1 is found in green leafy vegetables, broccoli, asparagus, tomatoes, avocados, olive oil, whole wheat, butter, and green tea; vitamin K2 is found in meat, liver, egg yolk, and in fermented foods such as natto, yogurt, and cheese.